easegress-io/easegress/doc/user_cases/wasm.md

 }
 ```

-Return value `1` will be converted to `wasmResult1` by the `WasmHost` filter, we can use this result in pipeline configuration:
+Return value `1` will be converted to `wasmResult1` by the `WasmHost` filter, we can use this result in the pipeline configuration:

 ```yaml
 flow: